Use AI to Amplify

 • Faculty development & teaching strategies

-• AI-resilient curriculum & assessment design
+• AI-resilient curriculum & assignment design

 • Academic policy & implementation guidance